osisoft/PI-Adapter/V1/Installation/Install the adapter.md

 ## Linux

-Complete the following procedure to install an OSIsoft adapter on Linux:
+Complete the following procedure to install an OSIsoft adapter on a Linux computer:

 1. Download the appropriate Linux distribution file from the [OSIsoft Customer portal (https://customers.osisoft.com/s/products)](https://customers.osisoft.com/s/products).